mararap/minishell/docs/04-signal.md

 volatile sig_atomic_t flag;
 ```

-you are only safe for:
+we are only safe for:

 * **simple reads and writes**